playcanvas/blog/_posts/2019-01-14-version-control-in-playcanvas.markdown

 ## What's next?

 We know that our users have specific needs and want to customize their workflows.
 With branches now available to isolate development, we've unlocked a host of new opportunities that you can try via our API.
-For starters it's now possible to synchronize your script assets from your PlayCanvas branch into an external source control system like Github.
+For starters it's now possible to synchronize your script assets from your PlayCanvas branch into an external source control system like GitHub.
 Try this yourself via our [Asset REST API](https://developer.playcanvas.com/en/user-manual/api/asset-file/), but we'll be building on these features in the future.